bvdlingen/randomscripts/remove sentinelone from mac macos.md

 # remove SentinelOne from MacOS

-In case SentinelOne is causing issues, for example when you just upgraded your macbook, this procedure can be used to completely remove SentinerlOne.
+In case SentinelOne is causing issues, for example when you just upgraded your macbook, this procedure can be used to completely remove SentinerOne.

-Another use case could be when you can't remove SentinelOne the normal way (uninstall started from management tooling, MacOS just reboots instantly)
+Another use case could be when you can't remove SentinelOne the normal way.
+This happened me once running Mojave (uninstall started from management tooling, MacOS just reboots instantly).

 ## In a hurry?

-caveats:
+If you are in a hurry follow these steps.
+Caveats:
 1. Will work if you know your way around
 2. not a complete removal.